Guild Board Members

 Through PNRF, the Arnold family helped Dr. Hutchinson launch Fred Hutchinson Cancer Research Center in 1972.
 Unfortunately, Grace did not live to see their dream come to fruition.
 She herself died of cancer, as did one son, Lawrence H. Arnold.

 After their deaths, her husband and other son, Robert M. Arnold, donated a library to Fred Hutch in their memory.

 In 1975, the Grace Heffernan Arnold Guild was formed to honor her memory.
 Beginning in 1975 as a small dinner party, the Guild's efforts slowly evolved into what is today the Hutch Holiday Gala.

-The Arnold Guild has raised gross proceeds of more than $90.8 million over the past 38 years, providing vital support for Fred Hutch's mission to eliminate cancer and related diseases.
+The Arnold Guild has helped raise more than $126 million over the past 42 years, providing vital support for Fred Hutch's mission to eliminate cancer and related diseases.